-Jocelyn graduated with a BA degree in History from Duke University and a Masters in Education from Loyola University.
+Jocelyn graduated with a bachelors degree in History from Duke University and a masters in education from Loyola University.

-Lauren Eberle came to AACS in 2005 where she began teaching Grade Ancient History; She loved exploring the ancient cultures such as Egypt and Greece with her students.
+Lauren Eberle came to AACS in 2005 where she began teaching ancient history and loved exploring the ancient cultures such as Egypt and Greece with her students.
 Her hope was to build in her students a love for history and an understanding of the actions and influences of these early cultures on the modern world.
-As the need for reaching students with learning differences became greater she worked to start a resource program that would give more support to students by reteaching and preteaching content material and practicing study strategies that match the individual learning styles of the students.
-Over the next 4 years the resource program continued to grow and now utilizes two educational support specialists.
+As the need for reaching students with learning differences became greater she worked to start a resource program that would give more support to students by reteaching and pre-teaching content material and practicing study strategies that match the individual learning styles of the students.
+Over the next 4 years, the resource program continued to grow and now utilizes two educational support specialists.
 Her hope is that students can taste success and be given tools with which to become independent and successful learners in high school.

-Lauren Eberle graduated from Taylor University in Upland, Indiana with a BS in Elementary Education.
-She has taught grades 5 through 8 in Christian Schools in Delaware, Pennsylvania and Chicago, Illinois.
+Lauren Eberle graduated from Taylor University in Upland, Indiana, with a B.S. in Elementary Education.
+She has taught grades 5 through 8 in Christian schools in Delaware, Pennsylvania, and Illinois.
 She spent one year in the Philippines homeschooling the children of a missionary family planting a church in Iloilo.
 She has also coached both middle school field hockey and high school track.
-She later returned to school to get her MA in Special Education from Dominican University in River Forest, Illinois.
+She later returned to school to get her M.A. in Special Education from Dominican University in River Forest, Illinois.

 Lisa joined the Educational Support staff at AACS in 2007 to teach the Directed Studies class and work with students who have learning differences.
 She is currently serving AACS as Upper School Educational Support Coordinator, Directed Studies teacher, and Senior Mentor.
 Her work at the Upper School gives her the opportunity to work closely with the Upper School staff, students, and parents.
 One of the best parts of her job is seeing students walk across the graduation stage every May and knowing that she had a part in that accomplishment.
 Serving as the Grammar School Principal in Harrisburg, PA provided an opportunity to develop the administrative skills she uses to oversee the high school support program.
 Her training with the National Institute for Learning Development as an Educational Therapist prepared her to work with students who have learning challenges.

-Cheryl Moffatt began working at AACS in 1998, seven years after her son started kindergarten at the Annapolis Campus.
-Currently, her primary role is serving as a School Psychologist, but also serves as an Educational Support Specialist at the Upper School.
+Cheryl Moffatt began working at AACS in 1998, seven years after her son started kindergarten at the Annapolis Lower School.
+Currently, her primary role is serving as a school psychologist, but she also serves as an educational support specialist at the Upper School.
 She counts it a privilege from the Lord to serve students and their parents, helping them learn and access tools that promote emotional wellness and academic growth.
-Prior to working at AACS, she was an adjunct professor at Bentley College in Waltham, Massachusetts and later taught high school math in Jamaica, West Indies, which is where she first heard about AACS.
-She interned as a School Psychologist in Baltimore City, Washington, D.C. and Anne Arundel County public schools counseling students and completing psycho-educational assessments.
+Prior to working at AACS, she was an adjunct professor at Bentley College in Waltham, Massachusetts, and later taught high school math in Jamaica, West Indies, which is where she first heard about AACS.
+She interned as a school psychologist in Baltimore City, Washington, D.C., and Anne Arundel County public schools, counseling students and completing psycho-educational assessments.
 She did similar work at the Christian Counseling Center of Annapolis.

-She is a Maryland State Department of Education certified school psychologist and special educator as well as a licensed clinical counselor.
+She is a Maryland State Department of Education certified school psychologist and special educator, as well as a licensed clinical counselor.
 She received her master’s degree in clinical psychology from Loyola University in Baltimore and a master’s degree in special education from the University of Maryland in College Park.
+She earned her Ph.D. in Psychology with an emphasis in cognition and instruction from Grand Canyon University.
 In addition to these degrees, Cheryl holds a master’s in physics and astronomy from Boston University.